Some disabled people might need time off for reasons related to their disability. For example if they're:

 Reasonable adjustments for absence

-If someone's had a number of absences related to their disability – or they're likely to – they may need 'reasonable adjustments'.
+If someone's had a number of absences related to their disability – or they're likely to – they might need reasonable adjustments.

 By law (Equality Act 2010), an employer must make adjustments for someone who's disabled if the adjustments are reasonable.
 What's considered 'reasonable' depends on the circumstances.